syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-If you add the deleted occurrence to recurrence pattern by removing exception date, If any [exception appointment](#recurrence-exception-appointment) has been created for mentioned exception date, respective exception appointment will be deleted by matching with [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceID.html) and [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ExceptionOccurrenceActualDate.html) from Schedule `DataSource` and recurrence pattern appointment created for that exception date.
+If you add the deleted occurrence to the recurrence pattern by removing exception date when any [exception appointment](#recurrence-exception-appointment) has been created for the mentioned exception date, the respective exception appointment will be deleted by matching with [RecurrenceId](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~RecurrenceID.html) and [ExceptionOccurrenceActualDate](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment~ExceptionOccurrenceActualDate.html) from Schedule `DataSource` and recurrence pattern appointment created for that exception date.

-#### Add all deleted occurrence to Recurrence pattern dynamically/Clear Exception dates from Recurrence pattern dynamically.
+#### Add all deleted occurrences to recurrence pattern dynamically or clear exception dates from recurrence pattern dynamically
-You can also add all deleted occurrence to recurrence pattern appointment by clear the exception dates from Recurrence Exception dates collection.
+You can also add all deleted occurrences to the recurrence pattern appointment by clearing the exception dates from the RecurrenceExceptionDates collection.
-Code example,

 {% tabs %}
 {% highlight c# %}
 var recurrenceAppointment = scheduleAppointmentCollection[0];